Hit & Run Accident Lawyers Serving Miami

 For example, if there are no significant injuries and only property damage, the defendant could face up to 60 days in county jail or pay a fine.
 If there was significant injury or death, the defendant could potentially face a longer jail sentence and fine.

-Under Florida’s statute of limitations, residents have up to four years from the date of the crash to file a lawsuit and seek compensation from the guilty driver.
-If possible, you should never wait until the deadline has passed because any lawsuits filed after the four-year deadline will likely be dismissed, unless your case falls under a limited exception.What to Do If You’re Involved in a Hit & Run Accident
+Under Florida’s statute of limitations, residents have up to two years from the date of the crash to file a lawsuit and seek compensation from the guilty driver.
+If possible, you should never wait until the deadline has passed because any lawsuits filed after the two-year deadline will likely be dismissed, unless your case falls under a limited exception.What to Do If You’re Involved in a Hit & Run Accident

 In order to ensure justice is served and that you are eligible to seek extra compensation, there are certain steps you need to take after a hit-and-run accident.
 Despite the shock of the accident, it is imperative to remain calm and alert.